-In property management I believe many of the points presented in this blog will be true five years from now.
+In property management, I believe many of the points presented here will be true five years from now.
 Like the chart of a long-term investment, one day does not a portfolio trend make.
 The same holds true in property management.
-Here are some things I believe hold true over the long run….
+Here are some “points to ponder” I believe hold true over the long run.

 The property management business will never be any less complex than it is today.
 Imagine that you lose your cell phone and it cannot be replaced for a week.
 In the interim there’s an “old” blackberry in the drawer… that’s five years old.
 The effort it would take to remember how it works may out-weigh the effort to use it…. if it would even work on today’s networks.